zevero/avr_boot/README.md

 # Usage

 This is with avr-gcc and avrdude under linux with an Atmega1284p!
-Adaption to your case should (WinAvr) will not be too complicated...
+Adaption to your case (WinAvr) will not be too complicated...

 - adapt Makefile
   - MCU_TARGET: Your AtmegaXXX (maybe not relevant?)